An introductory survey of the history, aesthetics, and literature of the theatre, and the various areas of theatrical production. Fall and Spring.

 THEA 111 Minimum Grade: D

 Theory and application of the process used to design theatrical scenery.
-Students will begin to develop and apply skills in script analysis, theatre drafting, model building, collage, and research techniques with the intent to design scenery for live theatre performance.
+Students begin to develop and apply skills in script analysis, theatre drafting, model building, collage, and research techniques with the intent to design scenery for live theatre performance.
 Fall, odd years.

 With a foundation in conceptualization, play analysis, actor communication, and design, student directors will create a vision for a short play.
 Student directors cast their shows and collaborate with a design team to realize the production in a public performance.
 Emphasis is placed on building conceptually rich, unified productions and the development of an individual creative voice.
 Spring.